AreaFiftyLAN/lancie-frontend/data/faq.md

 ### What does the event look like this year?

-As you can probably imagine AreaFiftyLAN will be pretty depended on the Corona measurements at the time.
-As far as possible we will try to have physical AreaFiftyLAN and plan that as far as possible.
-It might look a bit different if there is a capacity cap per hall.
-Of course, we will have a backup plan if the measurements do not allow us for a physical AreaFiftyLAN.
-We will give updates as soon as we have them.
+As you can probably imagine AreaFiftyLAN will be pretty depended on the corona measures at the time.
+We will try our utmost best to host a physical AreaFiftyLAN.
+However, there could be some changes if there is a maximum capacity per hall.
+If no physical event is allowed, we switch to an online event.
+We will make sure we plan ahead as far as possible and have a proper back-up plan, as well as keep you updated.

 ### Is there a minimum age to participate?